nulano/Pillow/docs/handbook/text-anchors.rst

 The default alignment is top left, specifically ``la`` (left-ascender) for horizontal text and ``lt`` (left-top) for vertical text.

-This parameter is only supported by OpenType/TrueType fonts.
+Support for this parameter for OpenType/TrueType fonts was added in Pillow 8.0.0.
-Other fonts may ignore the parameter and use the default (top left) alignment.
+Support for this parameter for other fonts was added in Pillow 9.3.0.

 Specifying an anchor
 ^^^^^^^^^^^^^^^^^^^^